postmanlabs/labs-docs/v6/postman/launching_postman/newbutton.md

 In **BUILDING BLOCKS**, create a new request, collection, or environment.

-In **ADVANCED**, create new documentation, a mock server, or a monitor.
+In **ADVANCED**, create new documentation, a mock server, a monitor or an API.

 At the bottom of this window, you can select “Show this window at launch” to indicate whether you want the **Create New** tab to display each time you open Postman.